Kristyn E. Jones

-Kristyn E. Jones currently serves as the Assistant Secretary of the Air Force (Financial Management & Comptroller).
+Kristyn E. Jones is an American defense official who was the second woman to serve as Assistant Secretary of the Air Force (Financial Management & Comptroller).

 Early life and education

 Jones was raised in Mission Viejo, California and graduated from the United States Military Academy in 1993.
 She commissioned in the military intelligence branch.
 After graduating, Jones served in the Army for five years in Germany and Virginia.
 After leaving the Army in 1998, Jones earned an MBA from George Mason University.